cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 (b) provide more resistance to web services through decentralization of its infrastructure

 **Q:** What Cyber is NOT? <br>
 **A:** Cyber is not the new internet.
-It is however a tool that can help to shape and to decentralize (distribute the power of authority) the services of the new, Great Web.
+It is, however, a tool that can help to shape and to decentralize (distribute the power of authority) the services of the new, Great Web.

 Cyber is not a commercial product.
 It is a tool that anyone can use.
 That said, Cyber allows for several ways for its participants to earn rewards and Cyber is a technology that at its core, belongs to its users.